MatheusRabetti/matheusrabetti.github.io/_posts/2017-02-22-arguments-rscript.md

 {% endhighlight %}

-To pass the arguments "first" and "second" the command in the bash should be like this:
+To pass the arguments of trimester and year the command in the bash should be like this:

 {% highlight text %}
-Rscript myscript.R first second
+Rscript myscript.R trimester year
 {% endhighlight %}

-The result in your R environment should be: "Arg1: first --- Arg2: second".
+The result in your R environment should be: "Arg1: trimester --- Arg2: year".

 Just an observation.
 The R script have to be in the working directory you are in the Terminal.